 Not Below the Standard of Care/Not a Deviation

 The next most common defense used in medical malpractice cases is no causation.
-This is referring to the elements of negligence which require a plaintiff to establish, including:
+This refers to the elements of medical negligence which require a plaintiff to establish, including:

-Thus, defense lawyers will argue that, even if there was a deviation from the standard of care, that the deviation was not the proximate cause or a substantial factor in causing damages to the plaintiff.
+Thus, defense lawyers will argue that even if there was a deviation from the standard of care, the deviation was not the proximate cause or a substantial factor in causing damages to the plaintiff.
 Essentially, the defense is arguing that the mistakes by the healthcare provider did not cause your injuries.
 They may even blame your injuries on natural outcomes.

 In wrongful death cases, we can hire experts to establish whether the patient’s cancer was terminal when it was first missed or delayed in diagnosis.
-Further, when a patient survives, the delay in cancer treatment could increase the future risk of cancer reoccurring and it being more more aggressively or likely to be fatal.
-Thus, these are damages that less experienced lawyers may miss.
+Further, when a patient survives, the delay in cancer treatment could increase the future risk of cancer reoccurring more aggressively.
+Thus, these are damages that less experienced med mal lawyers may miss.

 Outside of the elemental defenses relating to just “negligence,” defense lawyers often claim that the injuries sustained by a victim were the “natural consequences” of treatment or the victim’s condition.
 Thus, defense lawyers will argue that they cannot be liable for natural consequences such as birth complications that they claim were “unavoidable.”

 Never fall for this trick, as most complications and natural consequences can be avoided with proper monitoring, assessment, evaluation, and treatment.
 Medical doctors often use this lingo or buzzword right to your face after complications arise.
-If you heard this phrase, contact our lawyer immediately because it is often a red flag.
+If you heard this phrase, contact our Florida medical malpractice lawyer immediately because it is often a red flag.

 Assumed Risk of the Procedure/Patient Gave Informed Consent

 Most of us are familiar with this principle, particularly for medications advertised on TV that list every possible side effect.
-In a medical procedure, these risks are also listed and signed before the procedure in a similar fashion.
+These risks are also listed and signed before a medical procedure.

-While this can be a good defense in certain instances, oftentimes it is a horrible excuse for negligent conduct.
-Make sure to hire a lawyer that knows how to effectively diffuse this argument and turn it around on the defense, i.e., that it was a basic procedure that is rarely botched, suggesting negligence or gross negligence.
+While this can be a good defense in certain instances, oftentimes, it is a horrible excuse for medical malpractice and negligent conduct.
+Make sure to hire a med mal lawyer who can effectively diffuse this argument and turn it around on the defense, i.e., that it was a basic procedure rarely botched, suggesting negligence or gross negligence.

 Defense lawyers often try to claim a patient’s pre-existing condition or co-morbidities were the cause of an adverse health result.
-While this sounds like a reasonable contention, it reality this is often a horrible argument because a healthcare provider should know or should have known about a patient’s pre-existing conditions or co-morbidities prior to a procedure or surgery, and taken them into account when rendering care.
+While this sounds like a reasonable contention, this is often a horrible argument because a healthcare provider should know or should have known about a patient’s pre-existing conditions or co-morbidities prior to a procedure or surgery, and taken them into account when rendering care.

 Another Provider’s Fault (Finger Pointing)